The Oberlin Stories Project

 How To Contribute

-Our goal is to collect 1000 personal narratives from students, alumni, faculty, and staff that will collectively explain the ethos of Oberlin in a very honest and organic way.
+Our goal is to collect 1000 personal narratives from students, alumni, faculty, and staff that will collectively explain the merits and strengths of Oberlin in a very honest and organic way.

 Although quality is of absolute concern, the project also requires quantity to be successful.
 Each story that is added to the collection makes it a more accurate representation of what Oberlin is really like.
 That's why we need as many contributions as possible.